top of page

 When to See a Doctor

-If you have occult blood in your urine, it might not be a big problem, but there are some signs that you should go to the doctor right away.
-You should go to the doctor if you:
+If you have occult blood in your urine, it might not be a big problem, but there are some signs that you should go to the doctor right away:

-Changes in Urination: If you’re seeing blood in your urine, it could also hurt in your back, belly, or when you’re going to the bathroom.
+• Changes in Urination: If you’re seeing blood in your urine, it could also cause pain in your back, belly, or when you’re going to the bathroom.
 This could mean that you’re dealing with kidney stones, an infection, or something else that’s wrong inside your body.
 It’s important to talk to your doctor if you’re feeling this kind of pain.

 If you see blood in your urine or have symptoms like pain, changes in urination, or ongoing discomfort, don't delay in getting medical advice.
 At Volusia Medical Center, our team of doctors and nurses is ready to offer the care and knowledge you need.
 Contact us today to talk about your symptoms and schedule a consultation.
 Let us help you find answers and solutions for your health and well-being.